 For the last three weeks, the number of active cases of COVID-19 in the USVI has increased steadily, with both active cases and hospitalizations at their highest level this year.

 On St. Croix, up to two cruise ships at a time dock by a single pier off Frederiksted, the island’s second-largest town.
-On St. John, the smallest of the three United States Virgin Islands, there is no dock, so ships anchor in Cruz Bay Harbor and tender guests ashore.
+There is no dock on St. John, the smallest of the three United States Virgin Islands, so ships anchor in Cruz Bay Harbor and tender guests ashore.